Back to blog

-NAD+ therapy is a medical treatment that delivers nicotinamide adenine dinucleotide intravenously to restore declining cellular levels of this coenzyme, supporting energy production, DNA repair, and mitochondrial function.
+NAD+ therapy is a medical treatment that delivers nicotinamide adenine dinucleotide intravenously with the aim of increasing systemic availability of this coenzyme and supporting NAD+-dependent pathways involved in energy production, DNA repair, and mitochondrial function.

 Your body makes less NAD+ every year after 40, and that matters more than most people realize.
 NAD+ (nicotinamide adenine dinucleotide) is a coenzyme involved in over 500 enzymatic reactions — from converting food into cellular energy to repairing damaged DNA to activating sirtuins, the family of proteins that regulate aging at the genetic level.

-According to Massudi et al. (2012, PMID: 22870241), human tissue NAD+ levels drop by approximately 50% between ages 40 and 60.
-That decline tracks closely with the familiar symptoms of aging: persistent fatigue, slower recovery, cognitive fog, and increased vulnerability to chronic disease.
+According to Massudi et al. (2012, PMID: 22848760), human tissue NAD+ levels drop by approximately 50% between ages 40 and 60.
+That decline has been associated with oxidative stress and age-related metabolic change, but it does not by itself explain fatigue, cognitive fog, or chronic inflammation.

-NAD+ therapy aims to correct this deficit — usually through intravenous infusion, though oral precursors and subcutaneous injections are also available.
+NAD+ therapy aims to compensate for part of this decline — usually through intravenous infusion, though oral precursors and subcutaneous injections are also available.
+Cellular uptake and clinical outcomes still depend on context and remain under study.

 What NAD+ Does in Your Body (And Why the Decline Matters)